Reports and media coverage

 - Problems in Comparability and Equating of the 2018 NAPLAN Online and Written Tests

 During 2017-2018, I entered into an engaging and rewarding relationship with the New South Wales Teachers Federation critiquing the writing portion of the national NAPLAN test given to all 3rd, 5th, 7th, & 9th Year students.
-My goal and that of the Federation’s is not to abolish the test but to support a redesign that aligns what is now a reductive and poorly designed test with the richness of the Australian national curriculum.

 I was first contacted by the Federation because of a unilateral initiative by the Federal Education Minister and Australian Curriculum, Assessment and Reporting Authority (ACARA) to replace human readers with computers.
 I was asked to write a report that responded to an ACARA report claiming computer marking on essays was both valid and reliable and to present the principal arguments why, with current technology, computers are incapable of such tasks.